 When the Shredder is put on trial in Teenage Mutant Ninja Turtles (2003), we learn that Oroku Saki is only one of several aliases, which include Torrinon, Kako Naso, and Duke Acureds.
 His real name?
 Ch'rell.

 The Red Guy from Cow and Chicken and I Am Weasel has many different names, all relating to the fact he has no pants.
-They include Mike Hiney, Officer O'Fanny, the King and Queen of Cheese, Larry the Molting Fairy, Dr. Lackslacks, Officer Pantsoffski, Mr. Lackapants, Major Wedgie, Ben Pantsed, and Mr. Clearbottom.
+They include Mike Hiney, Officer O'Fanny, the King and Queen of Cheese, Larry the Molting Fairy, Dr. Lackslacks, Officer Pantsoffski, Mr. Lackapants, Major Wedgie, Ben Pantsed, Mr. Clearbottom, and in I Am Weasel, I.B.
+Red Guy.

 Chowder: In "The Poultry Geist", the eponymous spirit possessing Chowder says this and runs through several of his titles before declaring that they can call him "Florentine".